 - Environmental safety

-Each of these employee safety training topics are an important part of your company-wide commitment to keeping your employees (and your company) safe.
+Each of these employee safety training topics are an important part of your company-wide commitment to keeping your employees and customers safe.
+While these safety topics may not cover all the areas you need training for, they’re a great start.

 1. Workplace ergonomics